wonderfulidea/shadow-remix/README.md

 npm run start
 ```
 This will open an app window and begin running the new code automatically.

+### Adding Screensaver Animations

+The desktop app features a screensaver mode where you can show animations of previously drawn shadow-remixes if the station has remained inactive for a period of time.
+To create the videos, draw a shadow remix and then hit the `v` key when you are done.
+This will step through your entire drawing sequence and save out a video (it may be a little slow).
+Using a video editor, convert the webm videos that are saved to your computer into mp4.

+Next, you need to create a folder at `electron/animations/` and add several videos to this folder (with format mp4).
+After making these changes you will need to recompile the app.
+Alternatively, if you would like to change these videos (or add new ones) without recompiling the app, you can edit the contents of the `Resources/animations/` folder in the app's build and restart the app (on Mac, right click on the app's icon and select "Show Package Contents", on Windows right click on the app's icon and select "More > Open file location").
+To be safe, use filenames without spaces for any animations you add to the app.

 ### Compiling Gallery